appveyor/website/src/docs/build-environment.md

     image: Visual Studio 2017

-or to build on Linux:
+to build on Linux:

     image: Ubuntu

+or to build on macOS:

+    image: macOS

 > Please note that `appveyor.yml` has [precedence over UI settings](/docs/build-configuration/#appveyoryml-and-ui-coexistence),
 > so when `appveyor.yml` exists the image should be specified in YAML, not on UI.